vberkaltun/mbedCore/readme.md

 ## Project Setup

 The project can be set up in two different ways: automatic and manual.
 In both ways, your machine has to be connected to the internet at least one time.
-In this period, all dependencies are collected in your pc for the current project.
+In this period, all dependencies are collected in your machine for the current project.
 Then, you can easily disconnect your machine from the internet and work on your project locally.

 ### Automatic Setup